James Kitson, 1st Baron Airedale: Career

 Kitson was a member of the Institution of Civil Engineers and the Institution of Mechanical Engineers.
 He supported the Mechanics' Institute and the Yorkshire College, the forerunner of the University of Leeds, which awarded him an honorary doctorate, DSc in 1904.
 Kitson was never a member of Leeds Council but was the city's first lord mayor in 1896–7.
 He was created a baronet in 1886 and was sworn of the Privy Council in 1906.
 On 17 July 1907 Kitson was raised to the peerage as the first Baron Airedale of Gledhow in the West Riding of the County of York.

 Kitson was appointed Honorary Colonel of the 3rd (Volunteer) Battalion, The Prince of Wales's Own (West Yorkshire Regiment) on 20 December 1902.

+He was President of Manchester College, Oxford (now named Harris Manchester College) from 1909 to 1911.

 Death

 Airedale died following a heart attack in Paris at the Hotel Meurice on 16 March 1911.
 He had been returning home by train from the south of France.
 His funeral service was held at Mill Hill Chapel on 22 March before his body was taken for burial to Roundhay Church along a route lined by 4000 workpeople.
 A subsequent memorial service at St Margaret's Church in Westminster was attended by a hundred MPs.